Fareed-ud-Din-Munawwar/Assignments/README.md

 # Assignments
-This is a repository for Assignmetns done during training
+This is a repository for Assignments done during training